mazgi/dotfiles/README.md

+## About

+This is a chain of provisioning scripts for setting up your macOS (and Linux).
+But it's adjusted to my own use cases.

+I am glad if you got a good reference for your provisioning.

-## How to use
+## How to use (macOS)

-1. Sign in iCloud on macOS GUI.
+1. Sign in iCloud on your macOS via GUI.
-1. Install "git" command.
+1. Install the "git" command to your macOS.
+1. Execute a command on your terminal as follows:

 ```shellsession
 curl -L --proto-redir -all,https 'https://raw.githubusercontent.com/mazgi/.dotfiles/master/setup/setup.sh' | bash
 ```

+### After execution

-- `~/.gitconfig.local`
+- Create the `~/.gitconfig.local` file

 ## How to develop